bridgecrewio/bridgecrew-action/README.md

 1. Follow the instructions at [GitHub configuration a workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to enable Github Action in your repository.
 2. Set up an environment variable with your Bridgecrew API key, which you can get from your [Bridgecrew account](https://www.bridgecrew.cloud/integrations).
 3. In the app build job, uses the `bridgecrewio/bridgecrew-action@master`
-4. Optionally, supply parameters to customize GitHub action behaviour
+4. Optionally, supply parameters to customize GitHub action behavior

 ## Usage Examples